Ballon d’Or 2025 predictions: who will win the trophy?

 Originally, the award was based on performance during a calendar year, but this was changed in 2022, and it is now determined based on a player’s performance during the previous season.
 The rules on voting have also been changed, with the current system allowing one journalist from each country in the top 100 of the FIFA Men’s World Ranking to cast a vote.

-Over the years the trophy winner has not always been a popular decision, and for many years it seemed impossible to break dominance of Lionel Messi and Cristiano Ronaldo.
-From 2008 to 2017 it was only those two legends of the game that gained the prestige of being named the Ballon d’Or winner.
+Over the years, the trophy winner has not always been a popular decision, and for many years it seemed impossible to break the dominance of Lionel Messi and Cristiano Ronaldo.
+From 2008 to 2017, it was only those two legends of the game that gained the prestige of being named the Ballon d’Or winner.
 In that 10-year period, they each won the trophy five times.

-Last year Erling Haaland had a season he will find it hard to match, winning his second Golden Boot in the English Premier League, claiming the European Golden Shoe for 2022/23 and seeing his side, Manchester City, claim their fourth domestic league title.
+In 2023/24 Erling Haaland had a season that he will find it hard to match, winning his second Golden Boot in the English Premier League and seeing his side, Manchester City, claim their fourth domestic league title, after he claimed the European Golden Shoe for 2022/23.
 However, that was still not enough for the Norwegian to win the Ballon d’Or, as Messi once again took the trophy, despite playing the last half of 2023 with Inter Miami in America.

-Luka Modrić (2018) and Karim Benzema (2022) are the only two players outside of Messi and Ronaldo to have won the trophy since 2008.
-However, this year will see a new name taking the biggest prize, as none of the last four winners were named in the 30 nominated players for 2024.
+Prior to last year, Luka Modrić (2018) and Karim Benzema (2022) are the only two players outside of Messi and Ronaldo to have won the trophy since 2008.
+In 2024, Manchester City’s Rodri joined the exclusive list of winners.

-There are already indications of who is likely to be this year’s winner, as Vinícius Júnior of Real Madrid is a strong favourite with the bookmakers.
-The Brazilian winger was a major part of Madrid’s Champions League success, having scored twice in the first leg of their semi-final against Bayern Munich and netted the second goal in their 2-0 win over Borussia Dortmund in the final.
+There are already indications of who is likely to be this year’s winner, as Ousmane Dembélé of Paris Saint-Germain is a strong favourite with the bookmakers.
+The French forward was a major part of PSG’s Champions League success, having scored eight times in the tournament and being named Champions League ‘Player of the Season’.
+In total, there are nine Paris Saint-Germain players included amongst the 30 nominations.

 Who are the Ballon d’Or nominees?